 You have probably heard people talk about the mysterious "Dark Web" where criminals gather to commit fraudulent acts that result in financial fraud, identity theft and more.
 But most people don't really understand what the Dark Web is or how it works.
 Let's start with a few facts about the Internet itself.

-The Internet, sometimes called the "Web," is a worldwide system of computer networks woven together into a "network of networks" in which users at any one computer can, if they have permission, get information from any other computer (and sometimes talk directly to users at other computers).
-What most people don't know is that the internet is actually made up of multiple layers, commonly referred to as the Surface Web, the Deep Web and the Dark Web.
+The Internet, sometimes called the "Web," is a worldwide system of computer networks woven together into a "network of networks."
+Users at any one computer can, if they have permission, get information from any other computer.
+They can also sometimes talk directly to users at other computers.
+What many don't know is that the internet consists of multiple layers: the Surface Web, Deep Web and Dark Web.
 These layers are defined by who is using the Internet and how these individuals gain and share access with others.
 It's important to understand why these areas of the Web exist and why protecting your personal data is so critical.

 The Dark Web

 While the Surface Web is the part of the internet where we all play and interact, the Dark Web is a subset that makes up about 5% of the Deep Web.
 It is a place where criminals and law enforcement work anonymously, to quite different ends.
-The Dark Web is only accessible through a specific search engine, and the main difference is that computers using this search engine are disguised and users can interact without risk of being identified or exposed.
+The Dark Web is only accessible through a specific search engine.
+The main difference is computers using this search engine are disguised and users can interact without being identified or exposed.
 Imagine a place where criminals can correspond without compromising themselves or their sources, and terrorists can plot with one another without revealing their location?
 It is also a place where cultural and political dissidents can get information that their home country might be suppressing.
 This is the Dark Web, full of good and bad things.
 The Dark Web is an unregulated environment.
 It is here that hackers and cyber-thieves buy and sell your personal information that may have been obtained in a data breach or by other means.
 Stolen credit and debit cards, Social Security numbers, account numbers and login credentials are sold in large blocks to criminal merchants.
-These Dark Web merchants then package the information and offer it for sale, complete with shopping cart and payment options, to criminals around the world who will use the information to commit fraud.
+Dark Web merchants sell the packaged information, complete with shopping cart and payment options, to criminals around the world.
+The criminals then use the information to commit fraud.